openeuropa/bootstrap-component-library/docs/developing.md

-Application using any of the theme provided by the library should not have any dependency on bootstrap, the library is providing it and updating it when needed, in exceptional cases, though, it is possible at the application level, by using the aforementioned package and the `bcl-builder`, to recompile all the sources.
+Application using any of the theme provided by the library should not have any dependency on bootstrap, the library is providing it and updating it when needed, in exceptional cases, though, it is possible at the application level, by using the aforementioned package and the `bcl-builder`, to recompile all the bootstrap sources.
 This usage of the library is discouraged but still possible.

 #### Components